locustio/locust/docs/writing-a-locustfile.rst

   * ``locustfile_ecommerce.py``

-The locustfiles may import common libraries using, e.g. ``import commonlib_auth.py``.
-This approach does not cleanly separate common libraries from locustfiles, however.
+The locustfiles may import common libraries using, e.g. ``import commonlib_auth``.
+This approach does not cleanly separate common libraries from locust files, however.

-Subdirectories can be a cleaner approach, but locust cannot currenly cope with importing modules which live outside the locustfile directory.
-Current workaround: for every locustfile, make sure to write `sys.path.append(os.getcwd())` before importing any common libraries---this will ensure that the project root (i.e. the current working directory) is always importable.
+Subdirectories can be a cleaner approach (see example below), but locust cannot currently cope with importing modules which live outside the locustfiles directory.
+Current workaround: for every locust file, make sure to write ``sys.path.append(os.getcwd())`` before importing any common libraries---this will ensure that the project root (i.e. the current working directory) is always importable.

 * project root